All posts

 Starter$29300 active jobs, 1 team seat, 1K email subscribers

-Basic$1391,500 active jobs, 5 team seats, 10K email subscribers
+Basic$1391,500 active jobs, 2 team seats, 3K email subscribers

-Grow$2395,000 active jobs, 10 team seats, 35K email subscribers
+Grow$2395,000 active jobs, 5 team seats, 10K email subscribers

-Advanced$43915,000 active jobs, 25 team seats, 100K email subscribers
+Advanced$43915,000 active jobs, 15 team seats, 30K email subscribers

 Enterprise$2,000+Unlimited jobs, custom allocations

-Annual billing saves approximately 20%.
+Annual billing saves up to 34%.

 Key features

 Cavuno takes an AI-first approach that sets it apart from legacy platforms.
-Our visual website builder lets you design your job board without touching code—customize layouts, colors, and content with real-time previews.
+Our visual website builder lets you design your job board without touching code.
+Customize layouts, colors, and content with real-time previews.

 Pros

-• AI-powered matching increases application relevance
+• AI-powered matching and job alerts increases application relevance

 • Hybrid search with semantic understanding outperforms keyword-only search